Devex/devex.github.io/source/_posts/2015-02-06-performance-issues-with-rails-and-virtualbox.markdown

 ---

 Two weeks ago, we noticed some performance issues with Rails in our development setup, while all our other environments, some much less powerful, were working with much better performance.
-After confirming that no recent change cause this slow-down, and running some diagnostics and measurements to record the performance in some point, this took us on a small trip into some Ruby on Rails debugging on a VirtualBox.
+After confirming that no recent change caused this slow-down, and running some diagnostics and measurements to record the performance in some point, this took us on a small trip into some Ruby on Rails debugging on a VirtualBox.

 <!-- more -->